samiulrifat/football_mania_3d/README.md

 Football Freekick Game
-A 3D football freekick simulation game built with Python and OpenGL (PyOpenGL + GLUT).
+A 3D football freekick simulation game built with Python and OpenGL (OpenGL + GLUT).
 Take freekicks, beat the wall and the keeper, and aim for the highest score!

 Features: